Iron Age Penwith

 Arts, poetry and philosophy were important, yet nothing was written down, only memorised and passed down through whispered lineages.
-As a result many questions surround the iron age Britons and their beliefs, sine they decidedly sought not to immortalise their thoughts and beliefs in script or in stone when they could have done so.
+As a result many questions today surround iron age Britons and their beliefs, since they decidedly sought not to immortalise their thoughts and beliefs in script or in stone, even though they had the means to do so.
 Much of their building was quite functional, in the way of dwellings, enclosures, bridges and field hedges (Cornish for walls).
 They did seem to like nooks and crannies: springs, fords, streams, valleys, glades and groves, rocks, trees and magic spots.

 All the same, the megalithic remains of their predecessors lay around them and were respected and made use of.
 The main locations in Penwith that were modified or built over at this time were hilltops and cliff sanctuaries.